USRSE/usrse.github.io/docs/tests_ci.md

 the USRSE Slack.
 For the action:

  - unique: determines the field in the jobs.yml that determines uniqueness (defaults to url)
- - keys: a comma separated list of fields to include.
-All except for url will have a prefix, so it's recommended to put the url last.
+ - `keys`: a comma-separated list of fields to include.
+All except for URL will have a prefix, so it's recommended to put the URL last.

 The other fields are intuitive.